atolye15/scss-starter/docs/core/variables.md

 ### `$g-font-size-root`

-Font size of the `:root` element.
-It effects the value of `rem`, which is used for as well font sizes, paddings and margins.
+Font size of the `:root` element. `$g-font-size-root` effects the value of `rem`, which is used for as well font sizes, paddings and margins.

 ```scss
 $g-font-size-root: null !default;